 Seviyan Kheer (aka Vermicelli Kheer) is a sweet milky pudding made with vermicelli, milk and butter (or ghee).
 It’s an easy popular dessert across India and Pakistan, and is often made at festive occasions like Eid.

-I often steer away from making complicated recipes that call for many ingredients, and this is why this seviyan kheer is one of my favourite desserts to make.
+I often steer away from making complicated recipes that call for many ingredients, and this is why it is one of my favourite desserts to make.
 While many recipes for vermicelli kheer call for saffron and a variety of dry fruit, I like it to keep it pretty simple.

-Two Reasons Why I don’t make Seviyan Kheer the Fancy Way
+Why I don't make it the fancy way

 A.) I don’t have much time to spend in the kitchen (with a 4 year old and a 9 month old baby).